-Your pet turtle desperately needs two things; a healthy dose of daily UV light and warmth.
+Your pet turtle desperately needs two things from light; a healthy dose of daily UV light and warmth.
 This is where having a UV light bulb will come in.

 The problem is that most lights don't do quite everything that your turtle needs.
 Turtles are complex creatures that are supposed to live naturally in a complex environment.
 Simply removing them from their natural habitat and placing them in a bare tank ensures them of a life potentially riddled with disease and chronic illness.

-Ideally, any light that you purchase should do a few things bare minimum:
+Ideally, any turtle heat lamp that you purchase should do a few things bare minimum:

-The problem is that most bulbs (particularly the cheaper ones) come up short on at least 1 or more of these.
+What happens though is that most turtle light bulbs (particularly the cheaper ones) come up short on at least 1, and sometimes more, of these points.

 If you have ever bought a UV or heat light for your turtles, you will know frustrating it is to...

-Here is how the Evergreen Sun Glow 100 Watt stacks up against all 3 of these challenges.
+Here is how the Mega Ray bulbs stack up against all 3 of these challenges.

-It is so annoying constantly needing to buy a new light bulb for your turtles because the one you had just broke, simply because you moved the light.
+I know how annoying it is to constantly need to buy a new light bulb for your turtles because the one you had just broke, simply because you moved the light.
 Or maybe the turtle knocked something on it and the filament inside snapped.
-Or perhaps it broke because it's cheap and low quality?
+Or perhaps it broke because it's just cheap and low quality.

 Whatever the reason for it breaking, it gets old after the 3rd of 4th time in as many months...

-Secondly, it won't break easily.
-The bulb is very highly rated, (4.1 out of 5 stars) and countless reviewers noted how durable and fool-proof the light is.
+These Mega Ray bulbs on the other hand are probably the most durable UV lights out there.
+They won't break easily.
+The bulb is very highly rated, (4.1 out of 5 stars) and countless other reviewers noted how durable and fool-proof the light is.
+Furthermore the bulb comes with a warranty, so that if anything breaks during shipping, or is broken when it arrives, you'll be sent a replacement at no extra charge.

 Regardless of how durable or splash-proof any light is, if it only lasts a month or two it simply won't be worth it.

-This light should easily last you from 6 months to even a little over a year, provided you take care of it well and use it properly (don't leave it on 24 hours a day).
+This light should easily last you at least 8 months.
+In fact, it is more common for the bulb to last a little over a year, provided you take care of it well and use it properly (don't leave it on 24 hours a day).

 The real test of whether or not a UV light is worth it or not is to simply see if your turtles even bask under it.